pulumi/pulumi-hugo/themes/default/content/product/pulumi-deployments.md

           quote: |
             “I’m making developers at Alkira significantly more productive while also making my job easier using Pulumi.
 I can get developers using IaC immediately with Pulumi Deployments and its GitHub integration, while Pulumi Insights makes it really easy to find idle developer environments that need to be shut down, which reduces our cloud costs.”

+        - company: bestow
+          name: Christopher Holmak
+          name_title: Director of Infrastructure at Bestow Insurance
+          quote: |
+            “We manage a lot of infrastructure and need to do so reliably, securely, and in a cost-effective manner.
+Infrastructure as code helps do that, and we’ve now fully migrated everything from Terraform to Pulumi.
+There are still many operational processes, however, that can lead to drift or stale infrastructure.
+We are so happy to see Pulumi expanding to tackle these adjacent areas of infrastructure management.”

 benefits:
     title: How will Pulumi Deployments benefit me?
     description: |
-        Pulumi Deployments makes it easier for you and engineers on your team to collaborate on infrastructure changes and deploy changes automatically through your existing GitHub pull request workflow.
-There is minimal setup and you can standardize your deployment workflow through GitHub and Pulumi.
-In addition, you can build your own custom deployment workflows with [Automation API](/docs/using-pulumi/automation-api/) code and offload the deployment workload to Pulumi Deployments instead of running it locally with the Pulumi CLI.
-Pulumi Deployments is based on the same technology as [Pulumi Automation API](/docs/using-pulumi/automation-api/).
+        Pulumi Deployments makes it easier for you and engineers on your team to manage the entire lifecycle of infrastructure from provisioning to tear down.
+You can choose from different workflows such as GitHub pull requests triggered deployments, stacks with time based automatic deletions, scheduled automations, and more.
+You can also orchestrate custom workflows with [Automation API](/docs/using-pulumi/automation-api/) and offload the workflow execution to Pulumi Deployments instead of running the Automation API code locally yourself.
+Pulumi Deployments is a fully managed service with minimal setup and is available through [Pulumi Cloud](/product/pulumi-cloud/).

 preview:
   youtube_url: https://www.youtube.com/embed/v48U7CNWutc